needle-mirror/com.unity.sentis/Documentation~/understand-sentis-workflow.md

 Sentis can import model files in [Open Neural Network Exchange](https://onnx.ai/) (ONNX) format.
 To load a model, follow these steps:

-1. [Export a model to ONNX format from a machine learning framework](export-an-onnx-file.md), or download an ONNX model from the internet.
+1. [Export a model to ONNX format from a machine learning framework](export-convert-onnx.md), or download an ONNX model from the internet.

-2. Add the model file to the `Assets` folder of the Project window.
+2. Add the model file to the `Assets` folder of the **Project** window.

-3. Create a runtime model in your script.
+3. Create a runtime model in your script:

     ```
     ModelAsset modelAsset = Resources.Load("model-file-in-assets-folder") as ModelAsset;